 Along those same lines, Don Cheadle also made a comparison between the president and Harvey Weinstein.
 In October 2017, Trump Jr. tweeted about wanting to hear about “real Hollywood,” posting an article on Weinstein accusers and their nondisclosure agreements.

 Don Cheadle responded by pointing out Trump isn’t exactly far removed from Hollywood.
-He has a star on the Hollywood Walk of Fame, after all, and he produced one of NBC’s most successful shows, The Apprentice.
+He has a star on the Hollywood Walk of Fame, after all, and he produced one of NBC’s most successful reality shows, The Apprentice.
 Cheadle also brought up the Access Hollywood tape on which Trump bragged about grabbing women.

 Seth Rogen ruthlessly lambasted his father in a series of Twitter DMs